 The Jazz have yet to win the finals.
 Not John Stockton Drive nor Karl Malone Drive has yet to be used for a championship parade, yet they both exist.
 Those streets, like the statues stationed outside the Vivint Arena, stand as tributes not only to the players that they represent, not only the years of success they brought to the franchise and not even the franchise itself but to Salt Lake City and the state of Utah.
 They stand as a reminder that the Utah Jazz basketball team is an organization that this state can be proud of and excited about.
 They stand as a recognition of us, the fans of the Utah Jazz, and our support, devotion, and passion.

 The Jazz represent us and are a personification of our community.
 When the Jazz fell short of those two titles in the 90’s, it did not result in the community turning its back on the franchise because that team, like this one, is more than wins and losses.
 It’s an extension of us.
 The Jazz, then and now again, symbolize us and the pride we rightfully place in the team.
 It’s not just a basketball team we are proud of; when the Jazz so fully represent our community, we place our hope and pride not only in them and their ability to win games, but in ourselves, each other, our families, and the entire community.

 This piece was originally an unfinished letter written in 2018.
-It was written to and about the Utah Jazz in regards to the dismal state of the franchise at the time, urging action, up to and including a change of ownership.
-It was completed and was adapted to reflect recent events.
+It was written to and about the Utah Jazz in regards to the perceived disconnect between the franchise and the community and the dismal state of the organization at the time, urging action, up to and including a change of ownership.
+It was completed and adapted to reflect recent events.